codurance/site/src/_posts/2019-10-30-crafting-websites-using-finite-state-machines-part-I.md

 Ok, but how can this be done?

-Well, we'll do it in 4 Steps
+Well, we'll do it in 4 Steps:

 1. Finite state machine diagram (state/transitions starting from the UI)
 2. States (domain modelling for the states)
 3. Transitions (TDD the controller)